jmoody/textflight/README.md

 socat - openssl:leagueh.xyz:10000
 ```

+## Translation

+Textflight supports localization via GNU gettext.
+Programs like `xgettext` will not work on the source code; instead, run `./src/generate_pot.py` to automatically generate a POT file.

 ## Running

 Note: Although you can run your own server, remember that this is an MMO; the more people are playing on a server, the more fun it is, so running a public server is strongly discouraged so as not to fragment the community.
 Thanks for your understanding!